Intervention/docs/validation/v4/rules/html-clean.md

-# HTML Clean Rule
+---
+title: "HTML Clean Rule"
-## Validate if Text is Free of any HTML Tags
+subtitle: "Validate if Text is Free of any HTML Tags"
-Learn how to validate that strings are free of any HTML code with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Learn how to validate that strings are free of any HTML code with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\HtmlClean::__construct()